f1337/f1337.github.io/thought-larder/cross-team-huddle.md

 Do you have an idea to propose?
 [Write An Idea Document](idea-documents.md).
 Have you made an architectural/technical decision?
 [Write An ADR](architectural-decision-records.md).
 Have you made an organizational/process decision?
-Write a Decision .
+Write a Decision Document.

 -

 ## Customer & Team Headlines (5m)

+Do we have any customer and/or team headlines?
+Do we have any [intentions to radiate](../scratchpad/radiate-intent.md)?

 -